StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-parcels-setup.md

 Other code lists (Carrier Services, Handling Units and Carrier Branches) are downloaded from the Balíkobot API.
-## Setting up AC Parcels using the wizard
+## Setting up Parcels using the wizard

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), icon, enter **Assisted Setup** and then choose the related link.
 2. Select Shipment Settings